 We keep writing about things related to public health, talking about the parts that make up the whole.
 But what is the whole?
-What the heck is public health anyway?
 Public health is a very broad and diverse field, consisting of many different areas.
-Well-known public health initiatives include vaccination programs, smoking cessation campaigns, hand hygiene promotion, and outbreak response.
+Well-known initiatives include vaccination programs, smoking cessation campaigns, hand hygiene promotion, and outbreak response.
 But did you know public health is so much more than that?

 This work is achieved through a variety of means, for example: promoting healthy lifestyles; preventing illness and injury; detecting and responding to infectious diseases; monitoring and keeping track of diseases (communicable and non-communicable); investigating hazards; developing healthy policies; generating knowledge and undertaking research; developing technologies; raising public awareness; creating partnerships, programs and messaging; and ensuring good investment and resources are available.